dd9jn/rfc4880bis/crypto-refresh.md

 For v4 keys, the following algorithms SHOULD be used depending on the curve.
 An implementation SHOULD only use an AES algorithm as a KEK algorithm.

-{: title="ECDH KDF and KEK parameters registry" #ecdh-kdf-kek-parameters}
+{: title="ECDH KDF and KEK Parameters registry" #ecdh-kdf-kek-parameters-registry}
 Curve | Hash algorithm | Symmetric algorithm
 ------|----------------|--------------------
 NIST P-256 | SHA2-256 | AES-128